Spectral convergence of probability densities for forward problems in uncertainty quantification: Preliminaries

 As noted in the introduction, $L^2(\Omega)$ convergence alone does not guarantee convergence of the pushforward PDFs.
 Indeed, one can construct a sequence such that $g_n \to f$ in $L^2(\Omega)$ but $\|p_{\nu_n}-p_{\mu}\|_{L^q(\mathbb{R})} >{\rm const}(q)$ for all $n,q\geq 1$ \cite{sagiv2020uq}.
-Previously however~\cite{sagiv2020wasserstein}, we proved that $L^2$ convergence is sufficient to establish convergence in the weaker Wasserstein metric, or more precisely, that $\was_2(f_{\#}\varrho,g_{\#}\varrho ) \leq \|f-g\|_{L^2(\Omega, \varrho)}$ (see relevant definitions in Sec.\ \ref{sec:wass}).
+Previously however~\cite{sagiv2020wasserstein}, we proved that $L^2$ convergence is sufficient to establish convergence in the weaker Wasserstein metric, or more precisely, that $\was_2(f_{\sharp}\varrho,g_{\sharp}\varrho ) \leq \|f-g\|_{L^2(\Omega, \varrho)}$ (see relevant definitions in Sec.\ \ref{sec:wass}).
 Furthermore, we showed that uniform boundedness of $\|f-g_n\|_{\infty}$ combined with $L^2(\Omega)$ convergence guarantees Wasserstein-$p$ convergence for any $1\leq p <\infty$, see \eqref{eq:wass_inter} below.
-Consequently, $L^1(\mathbb{R})$ convergence of the CDFs is also guaranteed, since it is equal to $\was_1(\mu,\nu)$ \cite{salvemini1943sul, vallender1974calculation}.
+Since $\was_1(\mu,\nu)$ is equal to the $L^1(\mathbb{R})$ convergence of the CDFs \cite{salvemini1943sul, vallender1974calculation}, the convergence of the CDFs in $L^1$ is a corollary of our result.
 A result in the direction of PDF approximation by surrogate methods was obtain by Ditkowski, Fibich, and the author in \cite{sagiv2020uq}.
 If $g_n$ is taken to be the spline interpolant of $f$ of order $m$, on e.g., a uniform grid with a total of $N$ grid points, then $\|p_{\mu}-p_{\nu_n}\|_{L^q(\mathbb{R})} \lesssim N^{-m/d}$ for any $1\leq q < \infty$.
 The main characteristic of splines that is useful to establish this result is the {\em pointwise} $C^1(\Omega)$ convergence of $g_n$ to $f$, see Theorem \ref{thm:pf_local} below.
 We will use this tool tool later to prove Theorem~\ref{thm:main_md}.